-Students with disabilities should contact Students Services for more information regarding additional programs and services available (818) 280-4898.
+Students with disabilities should contact Students Services for more information regarding additional programs and services that are available at (818)280-4898.

 PERSONAL PROPERTY

 International College of Beauty Arts and Sciences, assumes no responsibility for loss or damage to a student's personal property or vehicle (including contents of vehicle) while on, or adjacent to College property.